JCSteiner/Emperor-Public/README.md

 2. Run python build.py with the arguments that you which to activate (see python build.py -h for usage)
 3. Go to x64/Release for your compiled payloads!

-Credit to @soups for creating the xll!
+Credit to @soups71 for creating the xll!